callstackincubator/ios/README.md

-# RNEF iOS GitHub Action
+# Rock iOS GitHub Action

-This GitHub Action enables remote building of iOS applications using RNEF (React Native Enterprise Framework).
+This GitHub Action enables remote building of iOS applications using [Rock](https://rockjs.dev).
 It supports both simulator and device builds, with automatic artifact caching and code signing capabilities.

 ## Features